wp-plugins/cp-image-store/readme.txt

 The image store adds two new icons on the post / page content editor.
 The first of the icons serves to insert the CP Image Store with Slideshow, the second - to insert a particular image.

-The button for the insertion of the CP Image Store with Slideshow creates a shortcode in the content of the post / page in the form: [CodePeople-image-store]
+The button for the insertion of the CP Image Store with Slideshow creates a shortcode in the content of the post / page in the form: [codepeople-image-store]

+The shortcode accepts a group of attributes to determine the products to display in the form by default (after display the store on page its products can vary if are modified the options for filtering)

+search: Display the images with the term in the image description, or title. [codepeople-image-store search="people"]
+type: Accepts the slug of image type, and display the images associated with this type. [codepeople-image-store type="clip-art"]
+color: Accepts the slug of color, and display the images associated with this color. [codepeople-image-store color="full-color"]
+author: Accepts the slug of image author, and display the images that belong to the author. [codepeople-image-store author="photographer-name"]
+category: Accepts the slug of category, and display the images that belong to the category. [codepeople-image-store category="category-name"]

 The button for inserting an image allows to enter the ID of the image and select the layout of the product to be displayed.